 - any other activities that may be specified by FinCEN, such as marijuana-related businesses.

-A payroll customer is defined as a person that has maintained a transaction account at the bank for at least 12 months, operates a firm that regularly withdraws more than $10,000 in order to pay its United States employees in currency, and is doing business in the United States.
+A payroll customer is defined as a person who has maintained a transaction account at the bank for at least 12 months, operates a firm that regularly withdraws more than $10,000 in order to pay its United States employees in currency, and is doing business in the United States.

 To read more about FinCEN’s CTR requirements for filing, refer to the agency’s Q&A section.

 A Suspicious Activity Report (SAR) is a report that documents suspicious or potentially suspicious activity that is attempted or conducted at or through a financial institution.
 The definition of suspicious activity varies but can include a transaction or series of transactions that have no business purpose or might signal criminal activity (e.g. money laundering, terrorist financing).